smithsav/SDEV220-Final-Project/README.md

 # SDEV220-Final-Project
-Group repository for final project.
+Group One repository for final project.